-The Jobseeker Visa is valid for six months and allows its holder to stay in Austria and look for a job legally.
-The Jobseeker visa is not a work permit.
-Once the applicant has received a job offer, they are required to apply for a work permit, like a Red-White-Red Card, for example.
+The validity of a Jobseeker Visa is of six months.
+It allows its holder to live in Austria so they can look for a job lawfully.
+This visa is not a work permit visa.
+After the applicant has received a job offer, they have got to apply for a work permit, such as a Red-White-Red Card.

-The immigration authorities' website lays out all the ways you can get a work visa in Austria depending on your employee's category and desired visa.
-If you're not sure which is best for your circumstances, we recommend consulting with a local immigration specialist or agency.
-Better yet, you can also contract a Global PEO such as Globalization Partners to handle all of this for you.
+The immigration authorities’ website describes all the ways you can get an Austrian work visa depending on your employee’s category as well as your desired visa.
+If you are unsure about which visa is deemed best for your circumstances, we advise that consulting with a local immigration specialist or agency will be your best bet.
+Better yet, you can also contact a Global PEO such as Globalization Partners to handle all of this for you.

-To apply for a work visa, the applicant must have a valid job offer from an Austrian company.
-First-issued work visas are associated with a job and employer.
-If an applicant switches employer before the visa expires, they will have to submit a new application to link the new job to their visa.
+The applicant, to apply for a work visa, is required to have a valid offer from an Austrian firm.
+First-issued work visas are associated with a job as well as an employer.
+If an applicant changes employers before the expiry of their visa, they will have to submit a new application.
+That way they can link the new job to their visa.

-To apply for a Work Visa, applicants must also provide the following documents:
+In order to apply for a Work Visa, applicants are required to provide the below-mentioned documents: